Check in, Cash out

 Pension Credit is one of the most underclaimed social security payments with an estimated 40% of eligible people missing out.
 Research by Independent Age has suggested there are 123,000 eligible older households in Scotland which are not claiming Pension Credit.
 This equates to £332m of support left unclaimed.

-Claiming Pension Credit is important as it passports the recipient to other forms of financial support to enable them to live well – such as Council Tax Reduction, Cold Weather Payments and additional help with health costs.
+Claiming Pension Credit is important as it passports the recipient to other forms of financial support – such as Council Tax Reduction, Cold Weather Payments and additional help with health costs.

 Council Tax Reduction

-Council Tax Reduction (CTR) helps people who are on a low income with the cost of the Council Tax bill for their normal home.
+Council Tax Reduction (CTR) helps people who are on a low income with the cost of the Council Tax bill.

 Despite the contribution of unpaid care to Scotland's economy, carers are a group at higher risk of poverty.